Ranni the Witch: Reception

 A Famitsu survey resulted in Ranni as the character who left the strongest impression on players, with her guardian Blaidd also ranking third beneath Iron Fist Alexander.
-PCGamer noted that more players achieved the Age of Stars ending than the game's default Elden Lord ending, despite it being harder to unlock.
+PC Gamer noted that more players achieved the Age of Stars ending than the game's default Elden Lord ending, despite it being harder to unlock.
+Specifically, an infographic released by Bandai Namco revealed that 11.7 million players obtained the Dark Moon Greatsword, the reward for completing Ranni's questline.

 Hirun Cryer of VG247 argued that Ranni was the true protagonist of Elden Ring, rather than the player, calling the Tarnished "merely an accomplice" in her plans.
 Calling Ranni a "hero" despite her "self-serving" mission, he noted that her abandonment of Blaidd could be construed as personal sacrifice rather than a cruel move, and that she is ultimately putting the needs of others before her own, due to her belief that gods should not interfere in the lives of mortals.

 Julianna Swickard of CBR also debated whether Ranni was good or evil, arriving at the conclusion that while she was morally grey as a character, her ending was the "best possible outcome" of all the game's endings.
 Praising her character design as "gorgeously magical", she nevertheless stated that as a character, Ranni had a clear evil streak as the catalyst for the Shattering.
 Calling Ranni's choices "drastic", she noted that players' opinions may differ on whether they were justified.

 Fletcher Varnson of Screen Rant criticized a mistranslation in the game as mischaracterizing Ranni, causing her to appear more malevolent in English than in Japanese.
 Specifically mentioning the dialog in the Age of Stars ending as suggesting that Ranni would separate people's souls and emotions from their bodies, causing people to "hardly be people", he cites a more direct translation as showing that Ranni, instead, wished to separate them from the Greater Will, and keep away the "chill night" rather than embrace it.
 Therefore, he concluded that Ranni's goals were more clearly benevolent than the game depicted in its English version.

 Hirun Cryer of GamesRadar+ called Ranni and her quest line some of the best things about Elden Ring, characterizing it as a "twisting journey [...] through a very different lens".
 CJ Wheeler of Rock Paper Shotgun compared Ranni's design to Gandalf due to her "rather large" hat.

+In 2023, YouTuber VaatiVidya was noted by PC Gamer as having created a fan animation, An Elden Ring Movie: Age of the Stars, depicting a more linear illustrated narrative of Ranni and Blaidd's backstory based on collected in-game lore.